Counting $3$-dimensional algebraic tori over $\mathbb{Q}$: Preliminaries

-for explicit positive integers $a(G)$, $b(G)$ and a constant $c_G>0$.
-(See \cite{Mal04} for the description of $a(G)$ and $b(G)$.)
+In this section, $C$ denotes a positive constant which may change from line to line.
 First we give a list of known cases of Malle's conjecture which will be used in the sequel.